What Is a CSRF Attack and How to Prevent It? – DevstringxVishnu Yash Tripathi

 - The anti-CSRF token should be cryptographically secure, that is, generated by a strong pseudo-random number generator algorithm

-- The anti-CSRF token can be added as a hidden field for forms or within request URLs.
+- The anti-CSRF token can add as a hidden field for forms or within request URLs.

 - The server should reject the request action if the anti-CSRF token fails validation.

-SameSite Cookies: The SameSite cookie attribute is a new attribute that can be set on browser cookies to instruct the browser to disable third-party usage for unique cookies.
-The SameSite attribute is set by the web server when setting the cookie and requests the browser to only send the cookie in a first-party context.
+The SameSite cookie attribute is a new attribute that can be set on browser cookies.
+To instruct the browser to disable third-party usage for unique cookies.
+It is set by the web server when setting the cookie and requests the browser to only send the cookie in a first-party context.
 Therefore, the request has to initiate from the same origin – requests made by third-party sites will not include the SameSite cookie.
 This effectively deletes Cross-site Request Forgery attacks without the use of synchronizer tokens.
 Unfortunately, this method of CSRF protection is not yet more effective in all web browsers but many more browsers start to use it.

 Cross-site Request Forgery (CSRF) vulnerabilities are very harmful partly because preventing them is not that easy.
 There are different methods that you can use to avoid them but not all are effective in all scenarios.
-In addition to two different methods that are considered the most effective, there are fixed general strategic principles that you should follow to keep your web application safe.
+In addition to two different methods that consider the most effective.
+There fix general strategic principles that you should follow to keep your web application safe.